dizzybeaver/SIMA/context/shared/File-Standards.md

 ### When to Split

 **Triggers:**
-- File exceeds 400 lines
+- File exceeds 250 lines
+- Do not go over 400 lines at all costs or you will lose 22% of file due to truncation
 - Multiple distinct topics
 - Unrelated functionality
 - Complex navigation